dirkbeer/Helium_MakerfabsSoilMoistureSensorV3/README.md

 ## Helium setup:
 1. Pay careful attention to the byte order and order of the variables APPEUI, DEVEUI, APPKEY.
 These are different than what is displayed in the helium console by default
-2. The decoder here is provided for reference, it has not been modified to work on the helium console
+2. Use the decoder provided here and paste it in the helium console.

 ## Reference info: